sakshisinha0105/GENESIS22_AUTO1_TEAM10_dumbleDOOR/Individual/99007456/CANOE_task1/README.md

+## Module: CAN Network Simulation in CANoe and CAPL scripting
-### CANOE file that consists of three ECU that are used too perform door auto lock with repect to speed.
+### CANoe file that consists of three ECU that are used too perform door auto lock with repect to speed.